 - Backup Folder: Location of backup eeproms/model settings on the computer

 - General Settings: Settings such as the calibration settings.
 If available the date and time it was stored is shown.

 - Default Stick mode: Set which sticks and directions control throttle, rudder, ailerons and elevator

 Mode 1 (throttle on the right) and mode 2 (throttle on the left) are the most commonlys used settings

 - Default Channel Order: The channel order for when models are created

 E.g. RETA: CH1 Rudder, CH2 Elevator, CH3 Throttle, CH4 Ailerons

 - Append version number to FW file name: When downloading a firmware file, its name includes the selected options.
-If this box is checked, the revision number will be appended to the filename
+If this box is checked, the version number will be appended to the filename

 - Offer to write FW to TX after download: After a firmware is downloaded Companion will display a window to write the firmware to the transmitter